LeonLow97-Sandbox/git-github-bootcamp/colt_steele/003-git-branching.md

 - `git branch`:
   - view the existing branches.
   - The default branch in every git repo is master, can configure this.
+- `git branch -v`:
+  - Shows the branches and the last commit of each branch.
 - `git branch <branch-name>`
   - make a new branch **based upon the current HEAD**
   - just creates the branch. does not switch to that branch (HEAD stays the same).